hkim171/eICU_featurization/README.md

 # eICU featurization
-Collection of functions to automate feature extraction
+Collection of functions to automate feature extraction Everything to be updated by mid December 2020

 <ol>
   <li>extract_patient - extracts features from patient and hosptial table for patients of interest - last updated: 12-11-2020</li>